-O JICA is implementing the "Project on Capacity Development and Promotion of Networking on Assisting Victims of Trafficking" in Myanmar from July 2018 to July 2020.
-This project aims to further strengthen capabilities and collaboration of Myanmar's organizations pertaining to protection, repatriation, and social reintegration of victims of trafficking in persons in Myanmar, based on the results and issues of the Project on Capacity "Project on Capacity Improvement of Recovery and Reintegration Assistance for Trafficked Persons" implemented from 2012 to 2016.
+- O JICA is implementing the "Project on Capacity Development and Promotion of Networking on Assisting Victims of Trafficking" in Myanmar from July 2018 to July 2021.
+This project aims to further strengthen capabilities and collaboration of Myanmar's organizations pertaining to protection, repatriation, and social reintegration of victims of trafficking in persons in Myanmar, based on the results and issues of the Project on Capacity "Project on Capacity Improvement of Recovery and Reintegration Assistance for Trafficked Persons" implemented from 2012 to 2016. - O The Ministry of Foreign Affairs has been contributing to the Crime Prevention and Criminal Justice Fund (CPCJF) managed by the United Nations Office on Drugs and Crime (UNODC) every year since FY2015, for the implementation of a project to enhance the criminal justice capacity (including trafficking in persons countermeasures) of law enforcement authorities in Southeast Asia.
+In FY2020, it contributed US\$200,000.
+Officials seconded from the Ministry of Justice (prosecutors) are leading this project. - c) Working with countries from which technical intern trainees are sent - Though not required in the Technical Intern Training Act, with the objectives of eliminating organizations that improperly send technical intern trainees as well as collaborating to carry out technical intern training properly and smoothly, Japan has signed memorandum of cooperation (MOCs) with 14 of the countries from which technical intern trainees are sent (Viet Nam, Cambodia, India, Philippines, Laos, Mongolia, Bangladesh, Sri Lanka, Myanmar, Bhutan, Uzbekistan, Pakistan, Thailand, and Indonesia) (as of March 31, 2021).

-- The Ministry of Foreign Affairs has been contributing to the Crime Prevention and Criminal Justice Fund (CPCJF) managed by the United Nations Office on Drugs and Crime (UNODC) every year since FY2015, for the implementation of a project to enhance the criminal justice capacity (including trafficking in persons countermeasures) of law enforcement authorities in Southeast Asia.
-In FY2019, it contributed US\$230,000.
-Officials seconded from the Ministry of Justice (prosecutors) are leading this project. - In addition, Japan contributed to the UN Women's Organization (UN Woman) a total of US\$3 million (supplementary budget) in FY2017 and FY2018.
-Through this, Japan contributed to strengthening the prevention of human trafficking in Myanmar, Cambodia, Laos, Viet Nam and Thailand. - c) Working with countries from which technical intern trainees are sent - Though not required in the Technical Intern Training Act, with the objectives of eliminating organizations that improperly send technical intern trainees as well as collaborating to carry out technical intern training properly and smoothly, Japan has signed memorandum of cooperation (MOCs) with 14 of the countries from which technical intern trainees are sent (Viet Nam, Cambodia, India, Philippines, Laos, Mongolia, Bangladesh, Sri Lanka, Myanmar, Bhutan, Uzbekistan, Pakistan, Thailand, and Indonesia) (as of March 31, 2020).
-[Repeated from 3 (3) i)] - O The Ministry of Foreign Affairs, with the attendance of officials from the relevant ministries and agencies, is utilizing opportunities such as consular consultations with dispatching countries of technical intern trainees, to bring up and request improvements on handling cases of missing persons and human rights infringements. - d) Sharing of information through the Bali Process - O Since 2002 Japanese government officials have been participating in meetings relating to the Bali Process (a follow-up process implemented following regional ministerial meetings relating to migrant smuggling and trafficking in persons and other related transnational crimes).
+[Repeated from 3 (3) i)]

+- The Ministry of Foreign Affairs, with the attendance of officials from the relevant ministries and agencies, has been utilizing opportunities such as consular consultations with dispatching countries of technical intern trainees, to bring up and request improvements on their countermeasures to handle cases of missing persons and human rights infringements. - d) Sharing of information through the Bali Process - O Since 2002 Japanese government officials have been participating in meetings relating to the Bali Process (a follow-up process implemented following regional ministerial meetings relating to migrant smuggling and trafficking in persons and other related transnational crimes).
 The officials introduced Japan's anti-trafficking initiatives and joined in discussions with representatives from other member countries, regions, and international organizations regarding future directions for the Bali Process.

 In the Seventh Bali Process Regional Ministerial Meeting held in Bali, Indonesia in August 2018, participants from 67 nations, regions and related international organizations held discussions about the present state of trafficking in persons, etc. in the region, future initiatives, etc. Participants from Japan presented Japan's initiatives to combat trafficking in persons and its contributions to the Bali Process.
+(The Bali Process meeting or online meeting was not held in FY2020 due to the pandemic of COVID-19)